 Paolantonio earned a bachelor’s in special education from Rhode Island College in 2006.
 She is pursuing a master’s in literacy from Providence College.

-"Teaching has always been about making connections with students, whether at the elementary or high school level.
-You are never too..." (read more)
+"Teaching has always been about making connections..." (read more)